WisamRamadan/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 #### Description:
 This statistical study aims to quantify how the MechaCar performs against the competition.
 In particular, I will measure MechaCar performance in terms of fuel efficiency based on vehicle class.
-### Design
+#### Design
-the metric that  I will use is miles per galon (MPG) and the null and allternative hypothesis will be:
+the metric that  I will use is miles per gallon (MPG) and the null and alternative hypothesis will be:
 H0 : There is no statistical difference between MechaCar MPG mean and competitors mean.
 Ha : There is a statistical difference between MechaCar MPG mean and at least one competitor mean.